Bogala/langton-ant-dojo/STEP_5.md

 ## Refactor
 ### Change actions name
-To prepare next step, we have to change PLAY action :
+To prepare next step, we have to change the PLAY action :

 __actions.ts__